telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/localization-through-global-resources.md

 # Localization Through Global Resources

-**RadCalendar** and all picker controls support built-in localization through global resources.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) and all picker controls support built-in localization through global resources.
 Similar to other **RadControls**, you can use **.resx** files to localize the control with minimal efforts.
 For that purpose, you can include the localization files in the **App_GlobalResources** folder in your application and change the **Culture** property of the control.

 ## Using Localization Files